-NIJ may, in certain cases-and in this case expects to-provide supplemental funding in future years to awards under its research, development, and evaluation solicitations.
+NIJ may, in certain cases, provide supplemental funding in future years to awards under its research, development, and evaluation solicitations.
 Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, NIJ's assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and NIJ's assessment of the progress of the work funded under the award.